Frequently Asked Questions

 Is there time for socializing?

 Yes.
 Students build friendships and have opportunities for fellowship.
-There is a designated location for lunch breaks at the campus where students may socialize in a supervised environment.
-Elementary students have the opportunity to participate in field trips and park days, while 7th-12th grade students enjoy planned teen events and dances.
+There are designated locations for lunch breaks for each age group where students may socialize in a supervised environment.
+Elementary and Middle School students have the opportunity to participate in field trips, while 9th-12th grade students enjoy planned teen events and dances.
 Special theme days are offered for all grades at the campus throughout the year to promote community, friendships and fun!

 What is the parents’ role?